SublimeCreations/SublimeNetwork/index.md

   * Easily configure how often and when entities interact over the network
 * Server side scripting with Pawn.
   * Pawn is a FAST typeless scripting language that forces you to write data oriented code.
-  * All memory allocations done up front to prevent stutters.
+  * No garbage collector so you don't have to worry about stutters.
+  * No need for memeory management.
-  * Simple easy c like syntax.
-Without the need to manage memory.
+  * Simple easy to use c like syntax.
 * Save bandwidth with protocol buffers.

-Whenever you commit to this repository, GitHub Pages will run [Jekyll](https://jekyllrb.com/) to rebuild the pages in your site, from the content in your Markdown files.
+* Code generator to save time writing bootstrap code.
+* The plugin system allows you to easily extend Sublime Network as well as disable unused modules.

 ### Markdown